-The Calgary Stampeders and BC Lions open the 2016 CFL season late Saturday night at the BC Place on ESPN2.
+The Calgary Stampeders and BC Lions meet Friday in CFL action at BC Place.

 The Calgary Stampeders look for another victory to build on their impressive 5-1-1 start.
 The Calgary Stampeders are 2-1-1 on the road this season.
 Bo Levi Mitchell is completing 65.5 percent of his passes for 2,081 yards, 13 touchdowns and three interceptions.
 Levi Mitchell has six touchdown passes in his last three games played.
 Kamar Jorden and Marquay McDaniel have combined for 882 receiving yards and seven touchdowns while DaVaris Daniels has 22 receptions.
 The Calgary Stampeders ground game is averaging 100.3 yards per contest, and Jerome Messam leads the way with 490 yards and six touchdowns.
 Defensively, Calgary is allowing 20.7 points and 364.4 yards per game.
 Alex Singleton leads the Calgary Stampeders with 45 tackles, Charleston Hughes has six sacks and Jamar Wall has one interception.